Cyfrin/codehawks-docs/src/routes/faq/+page.md

 ## 🦅 Competitive Audits

-### 🔎 Do we have till the start date to see the code?
+### 🔎 Do we have to wait till the start date to see the code?

 Yes